goodgravy/janet-brady/content/_index.md

 There's no Opening event... just come along whenever you fancy a trip to the Lakes.
 If I possibly can I'll meet up with you if you contact me.
 It's a lively place to go... all sorts on.

 ## Solo exhibition
-I have an upcoming solo exhibition at [The Gallery at St. George's House](https://www.facebook.com/TheGalleryAtSGH/), on weekdays from 25th September to 3rd November.
+I have an upcoming solo exhibition at [The Gallery at St. George's House](https://www.facebook.com/TheGalleryAtSGH/), on weekdays from 11th September to 30th October.
 If you're in the area, I'd love to see you there!